 The Partnerships for Innovation: Building Innovation Capacity (PFI:BIC) program supports academe-industry partnerships which are led by an interdisciplinary academic research team collaborating with a least one industry partner.
-In this program, there is a heavy emphasis on the quality, composition, and participation of the partners, including the appropriate contributions for each role.
-These partnerships focus on the integration of technologies into a specified human-centered service system with the potential to achieve transformational change, satisfying a real need by making an existing service system smart(er) or by spurring the creation of an entirely new smart service system.
+In this program, there is a heavy emphasis on the quality, composition, and participation of the partners, including their appropriate contributions.
+These partnerships focus on the integration of technologies into a specified human-centered service system with the potential to achieve transformational benefits, satisfying a real need by making an existing service system smart(er) or by spurring the creation of an entirely new smart service system.
 The selected service system should function as a test bed.

 Service systems are socio-technical configurations of people, technologies, organizations, and information designed to create value by fulfilling the needs of those participating in the system.
 A "smart" service system is a system that amplifies or augments human capabilities to identify, learn, adapt, monitor and make decisions.
 The system utilizes data received, transmitted, or processed in a timely manner, thus improving its response to future situations.
 These capabilities are the result of the incorporation of technologies for sensing, actuation, coordination, communication, control, etc.

-PFI:BIC funds research partnerships working on projects that operate in the post-fundamental/translational space; the proposers must be mindful of the state of the art and the competitive landscape, yet recognize that it is not a central task in this proposal to carve out, or be on, a clear path to commercialization.
+PFI:BIC funds research partnerships working on projects that operate in the post-fundamental/translational space; the proposers must be mindful of the state of the art and the competitive landscape.
+However, a clear path to commercialization does not need to be a central part of this proposal.
 These projects require additional effort to integrate the technology into a real service system, incorporating human factors considerations to assure the system’s efficacy.
 The research tasks in turn might spawn additional discoveries inspired by this interaction of humans with the technology.

-NSF recognizes that a highly interdisciplinary collaboration involving many areas of expertise beyond those related to the technology is needed to achieve successful integration into a smart service system.
+NSF recognizes that interdisciplinary collaboration (involving many areas of expertise beyond just those related to the technology) is needed to achieve successful integration into a smart service system.
 The research components to be included in this project are: 1) engineered system design and integration; 2) computing, sensing, and information technologies; and 3) human factors, behavioral sciences, and cognitive engineering.
 The proposer must show how these components will be integrated in the context of the project as part of the research plan in the Project Description.

 WEBINARS: Webinars will be held to answer questions about the solicitation.
-Register on the PFI:BIC website where details will be posted (http://www.nsf.gov/eng/iip/pfi/bic.jsp).
+Register on the PFI:BIC website (http://www.nsf.gov/eng/iip/pfi/bic.jsp).
 Potential proposers and their partners are encouraged to attend.
-Also encouraged to attend are the following stakeholders in the successful review of PFI:BIC proposals: Vice Presidents for Research, Vice Presidents for Research and Innovation, and academic personnel concerned with the review of their respective institution’s selection of candidates for submission, individuals from Sponsored Research Offices, and those focused on the identification and understanding of limited application submissions.
+Also encouraged to attend are the following stakeholders: Vice Presidents for Research, Vice Presidents for Research and Innovation, and academic personnel concerned with the internal review of their respective institution’s selection of candidates for submission, individuals from Sponsored Research Offices, and those focused on the identification and understanding of limited application submissions.